neetusuthar90/Largest-Rectangle/README.md

-## Largest Rectangle in a Matrix
+# Largest Rectangle in a Matrix

-This FastAPI application calculates the largest rectangle of 1s in a binary matrix and stores the result in a SQLite database.
+This FastAPI application calculates the largest rectangle formed by similar numbers in the matrix and stores the result in a SQLite database.
+A rectangle is defined by selecting a group of adjacent cells that contain the same number.
+The rectangle should have the maximum area among all rectangles formed by similar numbers.

 ## Assumptions
 - The application handles missing values in the given test case appropriately.